kabirpuri/ControlCharts-PatternRecognition/README.md

-# ControlCharts-PatternRecognition
+ControlCharts Pattern Recognition
-This is a Machine Learning model trained on synthetic data to pick out patterns from quantitative output of industrial process data which could indicate an out of control process.
+This repository contains a machine learning model trained on synthetic data to identify patterns from quantitative output of industrial process data, which could indicate an "out of control process".

-OneFunction is built such the function would perform the entire process of data normalization and model deployment along with cretion of control charts and implementation of other statistical formulas.
+Description
+Control charts are used in industrial settings to monitor process variability and maintain control over processes.
+This project aims to use machine learning to automatically recognize patterns in control charts that may suggest an out of control process.
+The model is trained on synthetic data generated to represent various patterns commonly seen in control charts.